Anne Kane UKCP reg, AGIP, MA Tavistock&Portman/UEL

 07904 180785 / 07904 180785

 It may be hard to define your concern - you may simply feel things can't go on as they are.
-The aim of psychotherapy, thinking together, is to help understand your states of mind.
+The aim of psychotherapy is, through thinking together, to help understand your states of mind.
 Psychoanalytic psychotherapy holds that your experience, whatever it is, has a meaning and the job of therapy is to understand it.
 This understanding can alleviate distress, facilitate shifts and new ways of experiencing life.
 Often the sense of what is going on is not immediately obvious.
 Sometimes it is only through talking with someone able to listen in a particular way that we can come to realise what we really think or feel.

 How I work